isomerpages/singhealth-gkps/_wpsd/World Patient Safety Day 2024.md

 is <strong>“Improving diagnosis for patient safety” </strong>with the slogan<strong> “Get it right, make it safe!”,</strong> highlighting the critical importance of correct and timely diagnosis in ensuring patient safety and improving health outcomes.</p>
-<p>To kickstart the commemoration of this global annual event, we have curated
+<p>To support the commemoration of this year's World Patient Safety Day,
-the following list of online videos, webinars, tools and resources, listed in the table below.</p>
+we have curated the following list of online videos, webinars, tools and resources, listed in the table below.</p>
-<h4>We invite you to <a href="https://for.sg/improvingdiagnosisforpatientsafetywpsd2024" rel="noopener noreferrer nofollow" target="_blank">start sharing</a> your organization's best practices on improving diagnosis for patient safety with our global patient safety community!</h4>
+<h4>We invite you to <a href="https://for.sg/improvingdiagnosisforpatientsafetywpsd2024" rel="noopener noreferrer nofollow" target="_blank">start sharing</a> your organization's resources and best practices on improving diagnosis for patient safety with our global patient safety community!</h4>
 <p>*Note: all submitted resource will be reviewed by the IAG before it gets
 published on GKPS.</p>
 <table style="minWidth: 75px">